-Katherine Hatton, JD, vice president, general counsel and secretary of the Robert Wood Johnson Foundation is a distinguished attorney whose expertise includes general business and media issues and was vice president and counsel for the publisher of Philadelphia’s largest newspapers.
+Katherine Hatton is vice president, general counsel and secretary of the Robert Wood Johnson Foundation.
 She came to the Foundation in 2004, drawn by what she describes as its “mission-driven approach to social change and its focus on improving health and health care for all Americans.”
-She views the Foundation’s law department as a “client-focused office that helps program staff structure and shape the programs that make a difference in people’s lives.”
+She views the Foundation’s Law department as a “client-focused office that collaborates with management and staff to provide responsive, value-added, and effective solutions, with an appropriate balance of risk and reward, so the Foundation can realize its vision of building a Culture of Health.”
 Hatton also serves as secretary to the Board of the Robert Wood Johnson Foundation.

 Formerly, Hatton was vice president and general counsel of Philadelphia Newspapers, Inc. (PNI), publisher of The Philadelphia Inquirer, the Philadelphia Daily News, and philly.com, with responsibility for overseeing the legal affairs of the company, including its business and First Amendment matters.
 Before joining PNI in 1992, Hatton was a shareholder at the Philadelphia law firm now known as Kohn, Swift & Graf, where she focused her litigation practice on media issues, particularly First Amendment concerns.
 She began her career as a reporter at The Plain Dealer (Cleveland).